 Breakfast is a small continental selection of buttery croissants, fresh juice and delicious local breads, served on pretty vintage china.
 They have a few hot options for an extra charge (try the scrambled eggs and smoked salmon).
 No other meals are served, though there's a limited snack menu available 24 hours (club sandwiches, olives, that sort of thing), plus a good room service menu if you fancy dining in, with hot options like beef bourguignon and mushroom risotto.

-Start your evening with a drink from the honesty bar in the lounge, then head to one of the excellent restaurants nearby: Beach Blanket Babylon (chic modern European), The Electric Diner (American classics), The Ledbury (sensational gastronomy) and Granger & Co.
+Otherwise, start your evening with a drink from the honesty bar in the lounge, then head to one of the excellent restaurants nearby: The Electric Diner (American classics), The Ledbury (sensational gastronomy) and Granger & Co.
 We managed to bag a table at Granger (it doesn’t take reservations so can be hard to get into) and can heartily recommend it for healthy Sydney-style food that makes you feel good.
-The hotel reception team are available 24 hours to help guests find what they want.
+The hotel reception team are available 24 hours to help you find what you want.

 - Restaurants nearby